bhusalgokarna/Modular_Base_Coding/README.md

 **Most of column's dtypes is Object.**
 Missing values in Buid-up area, coll_type, Light Condition, Road-Type and provincie.

 After seeing the original data, we need to follow some cleaning and validating steps.
-Check src/verkeerOngevallen/models/data_processor.py file to see more details about this process.
+Check src/verkeerOngevallen/models/data_processor.py file or dataPipeline.ipynb notebook file to see more details about this process.
 This step is responsible for data cleaning, validating, data transforming and printing the basic information about the data.
 This design promotes Polymorphism, enabling you to interchange implementations easily.

 By segregating these responsibilities, we ensure that changes in one area (e.g., adding a new data source) don't inadvertently impact another area(e.g., data cleaning logic).